kintoproj/kinto-helm/README.md

 - [Cert Manager](https://cert-manager.io/docs/)
 Notes: KintoHub has been tested with cert-manager v0.15.0.
 - You must have a domain name ready to be used.
-KintoHub only support Cloudflare at the moment, you can create a free account and transfer your domain ownership easily.
+KintoHub only supports Cloudflare at the moment, you can create a free account and transfer your domain ownership easily.
 Please create an issue if you want to add more providers.

 ##### Install Cert-Manager